cehteh/onsen/README.md

 # Slots

-Allocating from a Pool returns Slot handles.
-These are lightweight abstractions to memory addresses, they do not keep a relation to the Pool they are allocated from.
+Allocating from a pool returns `Slot` handles.
+These are lightweight abstractions to memory addresses, they do not keep a relation to the pool they are allocated from.
 The rationale for this design is to make them usable in a VM that uses NaN tagging.